-Hi!
-I’m Sarah, and I am a community therapist offering relationally-focused mental health counseling in West Asheville.
+I’m Sarah, and I am a community therapist offering relationally-focused mental health counseling in West Asheville or virtually in North Carolina.

-My clients are often helpers and caregivers: educators, healthcare workers and parents who are choosing daily subversion of these systems, in solidarity with those most impacted.
-I also see clients who have been directly targeted: formerly or currently homeless folks, people who use drugs, and folks who’ve been incarcerated.
+My clients are often justice-oriented helpers and caregivers: educators, healthcare workers and parents, who are trying to show up in their work and in their relationships in solidarity with those most impacted by the dehumanizing systems that shape all of our lives.
+I also see clients who have been directly targeted by these systems: formerly or currently homeless folks, people who use drugs, and folks who’ve been incarcerated.

 Why Lichen?